CRSilkworth/wtrwrks/README.md

 ### Examples
 #### Example 1
-As a concrete example take the function f(a, b, c) = (a + b) * c.
+As a concrete example, take the function f(a, b, c) = (a + b) * c.
 Let's imagine we wanted to build a waterwork that simulates this function.
 Because addition and multiplication are both actually quite lossy, there is a fair amount of additional information that you need to carry around in order to reconstruct a, b, and c later on.
 Both addition and multiplication store either the first (slot 'a') or second (slot 'b') input, depending on whichever has a fewer number of elemements.
 One can see this full process in action by running the code:
 ```python
 from wtrwrks import Waterwork, add, mul
 import pprint